-A super healthy salad for you today: avocado and tomato salad sprinkled with a simple dressing of lime juice and olive oil.
-You will need less than 10 minutes to make this salad.
+A very simple and healthy Panamanian salad recipe with avocado and tomatoes.
+A quick 10-minute salad sprinkled with a simple dressing of lime juice and olive oil.

 How to choose a ripe avocado?

 - Take a look.
 Avocados come in different colors, from bright green to brown, depending on the sort, so choosing by color is not always a good idea.
 Mostly you should choose an avocado with smooth skin, free from blemishes or indentations.

 - Feel it.
 For me, this is the main criterion.
 I take the avocado in my hand and feel it gently without pressing it too much.
 A ripe avocado should feel soft but not too soft or mushy.
 By avocados that have already turned bad, I noticed that the skin becomes rather leathery and doesn't touch the flesh of the avocado anymore.
 Keep away from those avocados; you can be sure that they are bad in this case.

 - Check the stems.
 If you touch it and the stem comes off immediately, chances are that the avocado is overripe, so leave it.
 Have a look at the area underneath the stem; if it's green, the avocado is good.
 If it's brown, the avocado is probably bad.

 - Looking at the stem is the best test you can do with avocados that you have at home.
 If you bought unripe avocados and are waiting for them to get ripe, check the stem daily.

 - I try not to get it off the avocado until I am pretty sure that the avocado is good to eat.